Fast & Furious 6

 What's the story?

-The gang is all retired now that Brian (Paul Walker) and Mia (Jordana Brewster) have a new baby.
+The gang is all retired in FAST & FURIOUS 6, with a new baby for Brian (Paul Walker) and Mia (Jordana Brewster).
 But Agent Luke Hobbs (Dwayne Johnson) tracks down Dom Toretto (Vin Diesel) with some startling news: His girlfriend, Letty (Michelle Rodriguez), who had been presumed dead, is very much alive.
 She's now working for international bad guy Shaw (Luke Evans), whom Hobbs is trying to catch.
 So Hobbs, Dom, and the rest of Dom's old team (including Sung Kang, Tyrese Gibson, Chris "Ludacris" Bridges, and Gal Gadot) join forces to take down the villain -- and hopefully bring Letty home.

 Is it any good?